nathang15/Distributed-Hash-Cracking-Tool/README.md

 This project proposes a distributed system architecture to efficiently crack SHA-256 hashes using a multi-threaded CPU approach.
 The system aims to mitigate the time-consuming process of password recovery by leveraging a server-client-worker model over TCP connection.
 The client initiates requests to the server for password hashes to be cracked.
 Upon receiving a request, the server orchestrates the distribution of tasks among multiple workers.
 Each worker operates concurrently, employing non-overlapping brute force techniques to crack passwords.
 The communication is done with Java RMI and aim to migrate to gRPC in the future.
-By harnessing the power of distributed computing, the system optimizes hash cracking performance, enhancing its scalability and efficiency in handling large databases with complex and lengthy passwords.

 ### Built With Java and Java RMI